Intestinal Atresia, and Stenosis and Intestinal Cysts

 Intestinal atresia, a type of birth defect, refers to a complete block in an area of the intestines of a baby.
 It occurs when the intestines aren’t formed properly.
 A less severe form is called intestinal stenosis, which is a partial block of the intestines.
 Often, these two birth defects are grouped together as intestinal obstructions.

-What causes intestinal atresia and stenosis?
+What causes intestinal atresia and stenosis, and intestinal cysts?

 Symptoms vary based on where the narrowing or block in the intestine is.
 Babies with intestinal atresia and stenosis usually present with swelling of the abdomen, enlarged intestines, vomiting, or failure to pass meconium (early baby stools).
 They can also be malnourished because they can’t absorb nutrients through the intestines.